luluzhou1/alinush.github.io/_includes/refs.md

 [^TD17]: **Catena: Efficient Non-equivocation via Bitcoin**, by A. Tomescu and S. Devadas, *in 2017 IEEE Symposium on Security and Privacy (SP)*, 2017

+[^TDSC25]: **Blockchain Address Poisoning**, by Taro Tsuchiya and Jin-Dong Dong and Kyle Soska and Nicolas Christin, 2025

 [^TFBT21]: **Client-Auditable Verifiable Registries**, by Nirvan Tyagi and Ben Fisch and Joseph Bonneau and Stefano Tessaro, *in Cryptology ePrint Archive, Report 2021/627*, 2021, [[URL]](https://eprint.iacr.org/2021/627)

 [^TG20]: **MoniPoly---An Expressive $q$-SDH-Based Anonymous Attribute-Based Credential System**, by Syh-Yuan Tan and Thomas Gross, *in Cryptology ePrint Archive, Report 2020/587*, 2020, [[URL]](https://eprint.iacr.org/2020/587)